AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-51408-order-item-status-is-set-to-backordered.md

 1. Create a new order from **[!UICONTROL Admin]** > **[!UICONTROL Sales]** > **[!UICONTROL Orders]** > **[!UICONTROL Create New Order]**.
 1. Select the new customer created in step 5.
 1. Select the new store created in step 1.
-1. Choose the product created in the step 6.
+1. Choose the product created in step 6.
 1. Fill out the order information including the payment and shipping methods.
 1. Submit the order.
 1. Check the *Item Status*.